Vladimir But: Career

-But returned to his country in July 2005, and signed for FC Shinnik Yaroslavl.
+But returned to his country in July 2005, and signed for Shinnik.
 After two years out of the game due to recurrent injuries, the 30-year-old re-joined hometown side Chernomorets, in the second division.

-In June 2009, But signed with Greece's OFI Crete as a free agent, but retired from football after one unassuming season.
+In June 2009, But signed with Greece's OFI as a free agent, but retired from football after one unassuming season.
 He collected two caps for Russia whilst at Borussia.

 Personal life

 But's older brother, Vitali, was also a footballer – and a midfielder.
 He too represented Chernomorets Novorossiysk, later acting as its general manager.